emacsfodder/tmtheme-to-emacs/README.md

 ### Dependencies

+For normal use, Ruby 1.9 or later, required.

-Ruby 1.9+, install dependencies with bundler, run `bundle install` in the project folder.
+For development, clone and install dependencies with bundler, run `bundle install` in the project folder.